garaio/DevCamp-AzureServerless/Solutions/D04-AAD-enterprise-auth/Readme.md

 ## SPA MSAL konfigurieren:
 - **CAUTION 1**: _Don't forget the Auth Key of the Function (transmitted either as Query-Param "code" or Header "x-function-key").
 Otherwise you get a HTTP 401 which may confuse with MSAL setup.
 This doesn't apply if you configured the AuthLevel to "anonymous" (but this is not recommended)._
 - **CAUTION 2**: _Configure the Function / App Service URL with *HTTPS* (it is displayed in some places in the Portal with "http://...").
 If you don't follow this, the Function will return regularly (as configured to support https only) a HTTP 301 with a redirect in the header.
 This leads to misleading CORS errors thrown by the Angular MSAL library when doing the OPTIONS call (shows something like "redirect not supported").
-It may not be obvious to find the cause.
+It may not be obvious to find the cause._
 - Configurations:
   - ClientId: AppId of SPA App Registration
   - Authority: `https://login.microsoftonline.com/<tenant-id>` (App Registration Single Tenant) or `https://login.microsoftonline.com/common` (App Registration Multi Tenant)
-  - Scopes: All scopes registered in SPA App Registration, especially important when User has to consent
+  - Scopes: All scopes registered in SPA App Registration, especially important when user has to consent

 Useful links:
 * https://medium.com/medialesson/authenticating-angular-apps-with-azure-active-directory-using-msal-angular-1-0-d7b2f4914be9